pabloariasal/pabloariasal.github.io/_posts/2018-06-26-std-variant.md

 The recursion continues to unroll constructing an inheritance hierarchy with all types in the parameter pack, until the base case is reached and the recursion stops.

 Matt brings the `operator()` of the super classes (remember we are dealing with closure classes here) into the scope of the derived class.
-He does this recursively: `operator()`s from all classes in the hierarchy end in the scope of the bottom class in the hierarchy.
+He does this recursively: `operator()`s from all classes in the hierarchy end in the scope of the very bottom class.

 # Reaching Nirvana